harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Can we recommend cost savings by changing instance architecture e.g moving from amd64 to arm64 based instances?

-If this is for nodepool reccomnedations, you need to add preferred instance families to the x86 families that you would actually use.
+If this is for nodepool recommendations, you need to add preferred instance families to the x86 families that you would actually use.

-#### Do we support showing RDS recommnedations ?
+#### Do we support showing RDS recommendations ?

-Yes, we show EC2 and ECS recommendations via native recommendations and RDS recommendation from asset governance
+Yes, RDS recommendations are supported from cloud asset governance.

 #### Can I generate recommendation related to some resources based on expected demands in the future to rightsize up/down effectively ?

 Currently, we do not have the feature to generate recommendations for future events.

-#### Can I save my applied node preferences in the recommnedtions ?
+#### Can I save my applied node preferences in the recommendations ?

 Currently, you cannot save the applied node preferences because they are computed and retrieved directly from the database based on the selected CPU and memory limits.

-#### Does the JIRA ticket automatically opens from suggested recommnedations ?
+#### Is the JIRA ticket automatically created from the suggested recommendations?

-We aim to enhance the flexibility of this process by not automatically opening a JIRA ticket.
-Nevertheless, you have the option to manually initiate a JIRA ticket from the suggested recommendations according to your specific requirements.
+No, Jira tickets are not automatically created but you can manually create a Jira ticket.

 #### What happens to recommendations after license expiry ?